chimericdream/worldofpannotia.com/src/_specific_magic_armor/darkwood-shield.md

   weight: ""
   description: ""
 ---
-<p id="darkwood-shield">**Darkwood Shield:** This nonmagical heavy wooden shield is made out of darkwood.
+This nonmagical heavy wooden shield is made out of darkwood.
 It has no enhancement bonus, but its construction material makes it lighter than a normal wooden shield.
 It weighs 5 pounds and has no armor check penalty.
-No aura (nonmagical); Price 257 gp.
+; Price 257 gp.